rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 comments: true
 ---

-How can I use a custom DNS in our cluster without modify the actual cluster DNS on top of for example AWS or Azure?
-How can I forward custom DNS and use specific DNS in an On-Premise Datacenter?
+How the DNS of Openshift 4 is working?
+How can I check the resolution basics within and externally to an OCP4 cluster?
+And how it's works internally?

 Let's dig and nslookup it out!